mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 read, update and destroy items for a resource and these operations are referred to as CRUD operations.

-VOK provides a resources method which can be used to declare a standard REST resource.
+VoK provides a resources method which can be used to declare a standard REST resource.
 But first, let us define the article.
 Create the `web/src/main/kotlin/com/example/vok/Article.kt` file with the following contents:

 ```kotlin